ecraig12345/yarn-plugin-npmrc/README.md

 # `yarn-plugin-auth`

-This plugin implements registry authentication using settings from `.npmrc`, following the same logic as npm itself. (`certfile` and `keyfile` aren't supported.)
+This plugin implements registry authentication using settings from `.npmrc`, following the same logic as npm itself.

 ## Install